-During such meetings, which are expressly provided for in Article 5.4 of the IBA Rules, the experts – in the absence of the tribunal, the parties and their counsel – conduct discussions to narrow down the issues in dispute.
+During these meetings, which are expressly provided for in Article 5.4 of the IBA Rules, the experts – in the absence of the tribunal, the parties and their counsel – conduct discussions to narrow down the issues in dispute.
 Experts from the same discipline can relatively quickly identify the reasons for their diverging conclusions and work towards finding areas of agreement.
 The experts then prepare a joint report setting out the outcome of their meeting and the areas of agreement and disagreement.
-The joint expert report therefore significantly contributes to the arbitral tribunal’s understanding of where the points of divergence lie.
-Such reports often consist of a table setting out the issues in the left column and the respective experts’ positions in the following columns.
+The joint expert report, therefore, significantly contributes to the arbitral tribunal’s understanding of where the points of divergence lie.
+These reports often consist of a table setting out the issues in the left column and the respective experts’ positions in adjacent columns.

 Oral expert evidence: expert testimony at the evidentiary hearing

 The party-appointed expert is required to give testimony at an evidentiary hearing if requested by a party or the arbitral tribunal.
 Expert witnesses in construction arbitrations are routinely required to testify.
-If an expert who is called to give evidence at a hearing fails to appear, the tribunal will, as a rule, disregard the expert’s report, unless there are exceptional circumstances.
-If a party does not request an expert appointed by the opposing party to appear at the hearing, such party shall not be deemed to have accepted the content of the expert’s report.
-Where the experts prior to the hearing attended a joint expert meeting and established a joint report, their oral evidence at the hearing may be limited to the identified areas of disagreement.
+If an expert who is called to give evidence at a hearing fails to appear, the tribunal, as a rule, will disregard the expert’s report, unless there are exceptional circumstances.
+If a party does not request an expert appointed by the opposing party to appear at the hearing, that party shall not be deemed to have accepted the content of the expert’s report.
+If, prior to the hearing, the experts attended a joint expert meeting and established a joint report, their oral evidence at the hearing may be limited to the identified areas of disagreement.

-At the hearing, the expert will not only be regularly present for his or her testimony, but will usually attend the entire hearing, as it is important for the expert to hear the fact evidence as well as other experts’ testimonies.
+At the hearing, the expert will not only be regularly present to give testimony but will usually attend the entire hearing, as it is important for the expert to hear the fact evidence as well as other experts’ testimonies.

 Traditionally, expert witnesses give their evidence separately and in turn, first during direct examination by counsel of the appointing party followed by a cross-examination by the opposing counsel.